32 Recession-Proof Jobs To Thrive in Any Economy

 Being an auto mechanic could be your calling if you enjoy working with your hands.

-In addition to high school courses, most mechanics enroll in a vocational college.
-This advanced training lasts six to 12 months and covers automotive technology since many vehicles now depend on computer chips and electronics.
+Most mechanics enroll in a vocational college in addition to high school courses.
+This advanced training lasts six to 12 months and covers automotive technology, as many vehicles now depend on computer chips and electronics.

 To earn more, consider specializing in a particular field.
-For example, you might become a diesel mechanic or an electric car mechanic.
+For example, you might become a diesel or electric car mechanic.

 Becoming a certified credit counselor lets you help people improve their finances.
 This profession can be easier to qualify for than being a bankruptcy attorney.